Narrow-gauge railways in Australia: Queensland

 Queensland Rail also operates the iconic QR Tilt Train, with a recommended maximum speed of 165 km/h.
 This train currently holds the Australian Railway Speed Record of 210.7 km/h.

 Dual gauge has been added to give access from the interstate standard-gauge line to the Port of Brisbane.
 Dual gauge is also proposed to convert the standard-gauge interstate line for use by narrow-gauge commuter trains.
+Part of the so-called Inland Railway is dual gauge.